Juliya Grigoryan was a Graduate Scholar in 2015 when she interned for the U.S. Tax Court.

 In fall of 2016, I passed the New York Bar and moved to D.C.
-I am currently looking for a position in Public Relations.
-I hope to use the advocacy skills I learned in law school to help promote organizations in public service.
+I hope to use the advocacy skills I learned in law school to pursue a meaningful legal career.

 What do you hope to be doing in 10 years?